Overview

 Helicopter Corridor Proximity Analysis

 The Seaplane Activity page includes an analysis of whether seaplane flight tracks intersect the published helicopter corridors (Echo, November, Sierra).
-This addresses a concern raised by community members and Town officials: that seaplanes may be using routes designated for helicopters.
+This addresses a concern that seaplanes may be using routes designated for helicopters.

 The Pilot Pledge commits that “all seaplane operators agree to standardize seaplane arrival and departure routes corresponding to the least noise-sensitive areas.”
-The corridor proximity analysis provides data to assess adherence to this commitment.
+That commitment concerns seaplane routing generally and does not address the helicopter corridors; the corridor proximity analysis is a separate, descriptive measure of overlap.

 Methodology: